tldr-pages/tldr/pages/common/tr.md

 > translate characters - run replacements based on single characters and character sets

-- Replace all occurrences of a character in a file, and prints the result
+- Replace all occurrences of a character in a file, and print the result

 `tr {{find_characters}} {{replace_characters}} < {{filename}}`

-- Maps each character of the first set to the corresponding character of the second set.
+- Map each character of the first set to the corresponding character of the second set.

 `tr 'abcd' 'jkmn' < {{filename}}`